ItsAsbreuk/itsa-gallery/src/gallery-itsamodellistviewextention/README.md

 This module should not be used of its own.
-Use its derived modules: gallery-itsaviewmodellist or gallery-itsascrollviewmodellist.
+Use its derived modules: gallery-itsaviewmodellist or gallery-ITSAScrollViewModellist.

 License